Non-functional Requirements: Examples, Types, How to Approach

 Define compatibility with other applications, including 3rd parties.
 If the system must coexist with third-party software or other applications in the software ecosystem, include them.

 As you may have guessed, it’s fairly tricky to define critical failure, time, and normal usage conditions.
 Another, somewhat simpler approach to that metric is to count the number of critical bugs found in production for some period of time or calculate a mean time to failure.
-Three ways to measure it are:

 How to approach

-Start with the financial or other critical standpoint.
+Start with the financial or some other critical standpoint.
 Can you afford your application to be unavailable 5 percent of the time?
 Can you express the acceptable losses in financial figures or some other product-level KPI?
 Keeping in mind there are no completely failure-proof applications, define the threshold that you can’t cross.

 Specify the component that you describe.
 You can approach the entire system, but if it has different environments (payment workflow, landing pages, dashboards), each of them may have its own reasonable failure limit and availability requirement.